How to stop dog whining at night: top 8 easy-to-implement techniques

 Now, even though dogs don’t react to lullabies the same way babies do, it’s still a good idea to try them out.
 Some dog owners have even gone as far as singing lullabies to help the dogs fall asleep.
 However, in hindsight, the dogs probably stopped whining because their owners were right there in front of them!

 The idea is that the ticking sounds will remind the dog of its mother and its litter buddies.
 Thus, the self-soothing process will begin, as it will feel like it’s not alone.
 What’s more, the rhythm will affect it the same way it affects us; it’s a distraction that lets us relax our minds and bodies.

 The would only have to worry about a thing we would have to worry about is the dog using the clock as a chew toy.
 Therefore, remember to hide it well!

 Check if the dog is in any pain.

 Sometimes, a dog might not realize it’s in a lot of pain until it lies down.
 Additionally, the pain or discomfort may start during the night.
-Dogs love sniffing stuff out, and sometimes even tasting things they really shouldn’t be eating.
-Thus, their bodies may react to strange-and-hiding-a-unique-and-helpful-guide/”>strange things a bit later, once they’ve already fallen asleep.
+Dogs love sniffing stuff out and sometimes even tasting things they shouldn’t be eating.
+Thus, their bodies may react to strange things a bit later, once they have fallen asleep.
 At that point, the dog will wake up and start whining for its owner.